AI4Finance-Foundation/FinRL/docs/source/finrl_meta/background.rst

 FinRL-Meta provides multiple benchmarks for financial reinforcement learning.

-For datasets, FinRL-Meta has standardized flow of data extraction and cleaning for more than 30 different data sources.
-The purpose of providing the data pulling tool instead of a fixed dataset is better corresponding to the fast updating property of financial market.
-The dynamic construction can help users grip data according to their own requirement.

 FinRL-Meta benchmarks work in famous papers and projects, covering stock trading, cyptocurrency trading, portfolio allocation, hyper-parameter tuning, etc. Along with that, there are Jupyter/Python demos that help users to design new strategies.